Hardware information for Intel Edison-based setups¶

 Explorer Board or another base board¶

 You can use just about any base board, including the Intel base board or the Sparkfun base board, both of which are commonly sold with the Edison as a kit.
-Or, purchase the Explorer Board, which was co-designed by this community.
+However, the recommended board to use is the Explorer Board, which was co-designed by this community.
 It is going to be the main board supported by the docs moving forward.
-It also has the benefits of a built-in radio stick.
+It also has the benefits of a built-in radio.
+Use the link above to find/purchase an Explorer board.

 If you don’t use the Explorer Board, you can use a number of radio sticks: a TI-USB-Sticks, running subg_rfspy; Wireless Things ERF; Wireless Things Slice of Radio a Slice of Radio; or a Rileylink.
 For details about setup with these other stick and board options, the best instructions will be found in the mmeowlink wiki for setting up your board and stick.
 Note you may also need a CC debugger for these.
 Then, come back to Phase 1 of the docs once you complete that.